suttondemlong/Parks-ALERT-/README.md

 ## API and Data Sample

-I have chosen the NPS API database for their Alert system.
+I have chosen the NPS API database for their Alert system. [link text itself]: http://www.reddit.com

 ## Wireframes